fmi-lab/sdp-group5/homeworks/homework0/README.md

 * Method returning the size of the queue

 Should you use pointers or just an dynamic array to implement the data structures from problem 1 is your decision.
 You should research and choose the best way.
-For both problem 0 and 1 it is recommended to name the member functions similiar(or the same) as their counterparts in the standart library.
+For both problem 0 and 1 it is recommended to name the member functions similiar(or the same) as their counterparts in the standard library.
-If you want more details about some member function just check the one in the standart library again.
+If you want more details about some member function just check the one in the standard library again.